About Hyperbaric Medicine

 High blood oxygen levels work synergistically with antibiotics to inhibit the growth of a number of anaerobic and aerobic organisms at the wound site.
 The pressurized oxygen saturates hypoxic areas of the body.
 Hyperbaric oxygen therapy increases diffusion of oxygen through ischemic tissues with inadequate microcirculation by providing sufficient oxygen tensions to meet the metabolic needs and heal tissues.

 Hyperbaric oxygen also causes constriction of the blood vessels, decreasing intra-cranial pressure and edema in injured tissues while still increasing the total amount of oxygen to the injured area.
 Again, the elevated air pressure leads to a 10- to 15-fold increase in plasma and tissue oxygen levels.

 As with all medical treatments, results of hyperbaric oxygen therapy vary from patient to patient depending on the severity and duration of the condition.
 Results also can depend on whether hyperbaric oxygen therapy is used as a primary treatment or as an adjunctive treatment to surgery or antibiotics.

 Results also depend on the patient’s commitment to attend all consecutive treatment sessions.
 As with all therapies, there are no immediate results.
-The number of prescribed treatments is evidence-based and must be completed for the best clinical outcome.
+The number of prescribed treatments is evidence-based and the protocol must be completed for the best clinical outcome.

 For more specific information about your specific condition and how it could benefit from hyperbaric medicine, contact HyOx at 678-303-3200, fill out the form on our Contact Us page or consult with HyOx’s board-certified physicians during your initial consultation at one of two Atlanta hyperbaric centers in Marietta and Gwinnett.